campbe13/110-2023-java/JavaStyleGuide.md

  catch	extends	int	short	try char	final	interface	static	void class	finally	long	strictfp	volatile const	float	native	super	while
  ```
+Java is case sensitive but do NOT use ex `Public`, `Class` etc, this is confusing so a bad practice.

 ### Naming specific identifiers, conventions
 * class – nouns starting with an uppercase letter, descriptive of their purpose